Caesar's Comet: Modern scholarship

 Robert Gurval of UCLA and Brian G. Marsden of the Harvard–Smithsonian Center for Astrophysics leave the comet's very existence as an open question.
 Marsden notes in his foreword to Ramsey and Licht's book, "Given the circumstance of a single reporter two decades after the event, I should be remiss if I were not to consider this [i.e., the comet's non-existence] as a serious possibility."

-Maik Meyer and Gary Kronk in 2025 published a paper indicating that the Great Comet of 1744 has an orbital period of about 350 years and integrating it backwards found possible matches for previous apparitions in 1402 (see Great Comet of 1402), 1032, 676 and 336 AD.
-Based on that orbit the next previous apparition would be in the middle of 44 BC, around the time Caesar's Comet was visible.
-However they noted that the observation reports were contradicting and considered the identification with the Great Comet of 1744 as unlikely.
+Maik Meyer and Gary Kronk in 2025 published a paper indicating that the Great Comet of 1744 has an orbital period of about 350 years and, integrating it backwards, found possible matches for previous apparitions in 1402 (see Great Comet of 1402), 1032, 676 and 336 AD.
+Based on that orbit, the next previous apparition would be in the middle of 44 BC, around the time Caesar's Comet was visible.
+However, they noted that the observation reports contradict and considered the identification with the Great Comet of 1744 as unlikely.